Risk Assessment Policy

 The annual H&S training delivered by the DFO is to include an explanation of the risk assessment process used by the school.

-Further training for those who need to complete risk assessments is available on the GDST e-learning system.
-For access to this system or if they feel that they need further training, staff should contact the DFO or the Inset coordinator.
+All staff are to complete the Risk Assessment e-leanring module.
+If they feel that they need further training, staff should contact the DFO or the Inset coordinator.

-Information is also available on The HSE Website via the following link: HSE website.
+Information is also available on The HSE Website via the following link: HSE website and on the GDST Risk Assessment policy document on the GDST Hub

 Risk Assessment Template